 How we began

 We set about countering this imagery by making the ScienceGrrl 2013 calendar, which showcased the work of a diverse mix of female scientists from a wide range of backgrounds, alongside their male colleagues.
 1500 of these calendars are now in offices, schools and kitchens all around the world.
 The images and biographies from the calendar will live on past 2013 thanks to Futuremorph.
 See more about the calendar here.
 Louise Crane (@lulucrumble) was in charge of production.
-Not only was the result stunning and widely distributed, but the revenue from the calendar was a major source of funding for our first year’s work – thanks Louise!
+Not only was the result stunning and widely distributed, but the revenue from the calendar was a major source of funding for our ongoing work – thanks Louise!

 In the process of making the calendar, we gathered a network of people who shared our belief that science is for everyone, and wanted to work with us in addressing the under-representation of girls and women in science, technology, engineering and maths (STEM).

 We are continuing to strengthen our network online through this website, Twitter, facebook and our weekly newsletter.
 These channels also help us elevate and amplify the voices of women in science, technology, engineering and maths (STEM), encourage and share with organisations and individuals with similar aims, and promote associated events and initiatives.
 If you have a story to share or are planning an event our members would be interested in, please do get in touch.

 We are developing local ScienceGrrl chapters – informal and friendly local networks which provide peer support and a setting to develop social events that support members and outreach events which encourage girls and women from the local community to consider a future in science.
 Do join in the conversation and help shape how ScienceGrrl develops as we move forward.
 Find out more about our local chapters here.